quilime/hyperterra/README.Jetson-TK1.md

 - https://devtalk.nvidia.com/default/topic/785551/embedded-systems/my-jetson-focused-linux-tips-and-tricks/
 - https://cyclicredundancy.wordpress.com/2014/05/10/flashing-the-rootfs-on-a-nvidia-jetson-tk1/

+## First Steps

 Connect keyboard, mouse, monitor

-Connect power to turn on tk1
+Connect power to turn on TK1

+Login with default 'ubuntu' user, password: 'ubuntu'

-Open terminal ctrl-alt-t
+Open terminal via ctrl-alt-t

-Verify that start stop restart works
+Verify that poweroff and reboot works

     $   sudo poweroff
     $   sudo reboot

-got internet?
+Ping

     $   sudo ping google.com

+Enable universe in the apt source list

+    $   sudo vi /etc/apt/sources.list

+"libglx.so" is a specific file in NVIDIA's graphics driver that might get replaced by an incorrect version when doing apt-get, so we hold it. (this may be old?)

+    $   sudo apt-mark hold xserver-xorg-core

+You can also hold libglx.so by making a backup

+    $   sudo cp /usr/lib/xorg/modules/extensions/libglx.so /usr/lib/xorg/modules/extensions/libglx.so-19r3

+It takes a quite a while to login with ssh as Ubuntu checks for updates.
+To disable that, edit

+    /etc/update-motd.d/90-updates-available
+    /etc/update-motd.d/91-release-upgrade

+Update and upgrade (This may take a while)

+    $   sudo apt-get update && sudo apt-get upgrade

+install packages

+    $   sudo apt-get install tee git screen lshw cmake build-essential linux-firmware linux-headers-generic

+misc cleanup

+    $   sudo apt-get autoclean && sudo apt-get clean

+## Setting The Clock

-setup timezone
+Setup timezone

     $   sudo dpkg-reconfigure tzdata

-set sysclock, only if internet is down
+Set sysclock

     $   sudo date mmddhhmmyyyy.ss
     $   sudo date 050607002014

-check time on HW RTC
+Check time on Hardware real-time clock

     $   sudo hwclock --debug

-sync HW RTC to sysclock
+Sync HW RTC to sysclock

     $   sudo hwclock -w

-add automatic time update at startup and to crontab
+To check time on startup, add automatic time update at startup and to crontab

     $   sudo vi /etc/rc.local